Quindan/AOC/FullCraftRelation.md

 # Full Craft relation
-Intended for full relation, for exhaustivity sake and for AI use
+Intended for full relation, for exhaustivity sake and for AI use.
+Readibility will suffer.
+For readibility, see the simplified version.

 ```mermaid
 graph TB